OpenModelica/OpenModelica/README.cmake.md

 # 3. Usage
 ## 3.1.
 General Notes
-- In source build is forbidden.
+- In source build is not recommended.
+Always create a dedicated build directory, e.g. `OpenModelica/build_cmake`

-- Use `-Wno-dev` to silence CMake warnings from 3rdParty libraries.
+- Add `-Wno-dev` to your CMake configuration command to silence CMake warnings from 3rdParty libraries.
   ```
   cmake .. -Wno-dev
   ```